tcaspi/SF-Coyote-Stable-Isotopes/README.md

 ## Scripts

 The scripts for the full workflow are available as R and Rmd files in the `Code` folder.
-All scripts are R scripts that have been run in R version 4.2.1.
-The output of the models are not stored on github due to the large file sizes, but can be generated on your own device, or are available on Dryad (doi: XXXX).
+All files are R scripts that were run in R version 4.2.1.
+The output of the models are not stored on github due to the large file sizes, but can be generated on your own device, or are available on Dryad Digital Repository (doi: XXXX).

--   `Sample_Collection_Map.R`: this script generates the study site map indicating where samples were collected.
+-   `Sample_Collection_Map.R`: this script generates a study site map indicating where samples were collected.

 -   `Clean_Data.Rmd`: this script takes the raw isotope data and creates cleaned data frames that can be used in data visualization and analysis.
-The script also calculates some basic summary statistics.
+The script also calculates some basic summary statistics presented in the manuscript.

--   `Isotope_Biplots.Rmd`: this script generates isotope biplots presented in the manuscript.
+-   `Isotope_Biplots.Rmd`: this script generates the isotope biplots presented in the manuscript.

 -   `SIBER.Rmd`: this script uses the SIBER package to calculate Bayesian-based standard ellipse areas.

 -   `RInSp.Rmd`: this script uses the RInSp package to calculate niche components and the WIC/TNW index of individual dietary specialization.

--   `DHGLMs.Rmd`: this script uses the brms package to conduct double-hierarchical generalized linear model that assess the effect of sex and region on among-individual differences in isotopic means and variances.
+-   `DHGLMs.Rmd`: this script uses the brms package to construct double-hierarchical generalized linear models that assess the effect of sex and region on among-individual differences in isotopic means and variances.

--   `GLMMs.Rmd`: this script uses the brms package to conduced generalized linear models that assess the effect of impervious surface cover on d13C and d15N values.
+-   `GLMMs.Rmd`: this script uses the brms package to construct generalized linear mixed-effect models that assess effect of impervious surface cover on d13C and d15N values.

--   `Mixing_Models.Rmd`: this script uses the MixSIAR package to run Bayesian-based stable isotope mixing models.
+-   `Mixing_Models.Rmd`: this script uses the MixSIAR package to construct Bayesian-based stable isotope mixing models to estimate mean proportions of different dietary sources.
 These models are computationally intensive and take a long time to run.
-It is recommended to run them on an HPC cluster rather than on a personal laptop.
+Thus, it is recommended to run them on an HPC cluster rather than on a personal laptop.

 ## Clean data

-In the `Cleaned_Data` folder, you will find a number of cleaned up files that have been generated within the R scripts from the raw data described above.
+In the `Cleaned_Data` folder, you will find a number of cleaned up files that are generated w ithin the R scripts described above.

 Cleaned raw data: